Wall Street swings through another unsettled day ahead of a crucial couple of tests

 NEW YORK (AP) — The U.S. stock market is swinging through another unsettled day of trading on Wednesday, as a huge couple of tests loom on Wall Street.

-The S&P 500 added 0.2% after veering in the morning between virtually no gain and a jump of 1.1%.
+The S&P 500 added 0.3% in afternoon trading after veering earlier between a loss of 0.2% and a jump of 1.1%.
 The index is coming off a four-day losing streak, its longest in nearly three months, and has been shaky recently because of worries that stock prices have shot too high and that the Federal Reserve may not deliver as many revitalizing cuts to interest rates as expected.

 The market's focus, though, remained on Nvidia.
 Wall Street’s most influential stock climbed 2.1% to recover some of its loss for the month so far, which topped 10% on Tuesday.
 Traders are making their final moves before the chip company reports how much profit it made during the summer after trading ends for the day.